 I believed the hype…

-My wife and I bought furniture, clothes, watches, fine food…
+So my wife and I bought clothes, watches, fine food and top shelf booze…

 We traveled.
 We went to clubs…